Finesse/web-fonts-repository/README.md

 #### 3. Web server

 Make the directory `public` be the document root of the web server.
-Or just open [http://localhost/public](http://localhost/public) if you installed the project to the web server root.
+Or just open [http://localhost/public](http://localhost/public) if you installed the repository to the web server root.

 Make all the requests to not-existing files be handled by `public/index.php`.
 If you use Apache, you don't have to do anything.